 - Half to the children at 18 or earlier marriage.

-- Half in trust during spouse's lifetime - he or she gets the income.
+- Half in trust during the surviving spouse's lifetime.
 On spouse's death this half goes to the children.

 - If a child predeceases, leaving issue, his issue will take his share between them.